Hannah Montana Forever (soundtrack): Singles

+"I'm Still Good" was released as the fourth and final single digitally and physically in European territories on December 10, 2010.

 Promotion

-"Are You Ready" was the first song to premiere on Radio Disney on May 14, 2010.
-The song was later released as the first track from Hannah Montana Forever on July 1, 2010, exclusively through Wal-Mart's digital retailer.
-On September 3, 2010, "Are You Ready" was released to digital retailers in Europe.
-Subsequently, "I'm Still Good" and "Que Será" received premieres on Radio Disney on August 13, 2010, and on September 3, 2010, respectively.
+"Ordinary Girl" and "Are You Ready" were the first two songs to premiere on Radio Disney, premiering on July 1, 2010 and July 2, 2010 respectively.
+Later on, "I'm Still Good" and "Que Sera" received premieres on August 13, 2010 and September 3, 2010.
 The former was given a promotional music video, taken from a performance from the episode "Been Here All Along".
-"Que Sera" received a music video that features a body double of Cyrus at a recording studio while images rapidly show to portray the sequence of a teenage male attempting to redeem a relationship with a teenage female.
+"Que Sera" received a music video that features a body double of Miley Cyrus at a recording studio while images rapidly show to portray the sequence of a teenage male attempting to redeem a relationship with a teenage female.
 The song "Gonna Get This" premiered on Radio Disney and the video on Disney Channel on September 24, 2010.
-It was released as the second track from Hannah Montana Forever on October 5, 2010, exclusively by the United States iTunes Store.
 Hannah Montana Forever had its broadcast debut on October 16 with a rebroadcast on the two following days.
-The song "Wherever I Go" was added to the station after the series finale of Hannah Montana.
-Wherever I Go was added as the Bonus Track on the US iTunes store.
-A duet of the song was recorded with Emily Osment, which can be heard in the series finale episode of the show.
-The full version of the song had leaked and can be found online.